 Section 16(a) of the Exchange Act requires our directors, executive officers and anyone holding 10% or more of a registered class of our equity securities to file reports with the SEC showing their holdings of, and transactions in, these securities.
-Based solely on a review of copies of such reports we received, we believe that during 2014, all its reporting persons known to us filed such reports on a timely basis except that a Form 4 required to be filed by Mr. Murin relating to the purchase of 1,000 shares of our common stock on May 16, 2014, was not filed until August 27, 2014.
+Based solely on a review of copies of such reports we received, we believe that during 2015, all its reporting persons known to us filed such reports on a timely basis except that a Form 3 required to be filed by Ms. Lowrie following election to our board in June 2015, was not filed until August 26, 2015.